Top 5 reasons to develop a mobile app in 2025

 • Fraud & risks.
 Anomaly detection, real-time transactional scoring.
 You secure payments, cash-outs, and promotions.

 5G is changing the functional horizon of mobile applications by providing a combination of high bandwidth and very low latency.
-This opens up possibilities for uses that were previously limited by the network, such as interactive high-definition streaming, smooth augmented reality, and real-time synchronization between users.
-For products that aim for long-form engagement or immersive interaction, 5G not only improves quality, it also opens up new avenues for monetization.
+This opens up possibilities that were previously limited by the network, such as interactive high-definition streaming, fluid augmented reality, and real-time synchronization between users.
+For a product that aims for long-form engagement or immersive interaction, 5G not only improves quality, it also opens up new avenues for monetization.

-Thinking about 5G does not mean forgetting about other networks.
+When thinking about 5G, we mustn't forget other networks.
 The application must detect connection quality and dynamically adjust media flow, resolution, and the behavior of heavy features.
 Implementing an optimized fallback ensures that the experience remains acceptable when the user switches back to 4G or poor Wi-Fi.
 Testing these scenarios in real-world conditions avoids unpleasant surprises at launch and protects the brand's reputation.

-To better understand why you should create an app, you can watch this video.
+To better understand why you should create an app, watch this video.

-4. The digital transformation of businesses: the application as the operational backbone
+4. The digital transformation of businesses: the app as the operational backbone

-A mobile application is no longer just a sales channel; it is becoming an operational tool on a par with CRM or ERP systems.
-By centralizing event capture, intervention validation, and communication between teams, the app reduces the risk of errors and speeds up operational cycles.
-This operational role changes the nature of the project file, which must involve business stakeholders from the design phase onwards.
+A mobile app is no longer just a sales channel; it is becoming an operational tool on par with CRM or ERP systems.
+By centralizing event capture, intervention validation, and communication between teams, the app reduces the risk of errors and accelerates operational cycles.
+This operational role changes the nature of the project file, which must integrate business stakeholders from the design phase onwards.

-Connecting the app to existing systems is key to creating value.
+Linking the application to existing systems is key to its value.
 Webhooks and APIs enable real-time synchronization of orders, inventory, and tickets.
 When the app feeds qualified events into the CRM, marketing and customer relations can automate relevant scenarios that increase repurchase rates and satisfaction.
 This technical bridge transforms mobile data into measurable commercial action.

 From an organizational standpoint, the arrival of an application requires data governance and a maintenance roadmap.
 Deciding on retention rules, access levels, and update processes is essential to ensuring compliance and trust.
 Good governance accelerates internal adoption and prevents friction between technical and business teams.